 Why it matters

-• Charlie Kirk's assassination highlights the vulnerabilities of the American church amid rising political violence.
+• Charlie Kirk's assassination has sparked a national debate on political violence and the vulnerabilities of the American church.

 What’s next

-• Church leaders are urged to reassess their engagement with cultural issues in light of Kirk's death.
+• Church leaders are urged to reassess their priorities and engage more with cultural issues affecting their communities.

-• A YouGov survey indicates a need for dialogue on political violence and its justification among younger voters.
+• A YouGov survey indicates rising acceptance of political violence among younger liberals, prompting concerns among conservatives.